2022 Football South Australia season: Finals

-Reserves and U18s

-All teams from the National Premier League, State League 1 and State League 2 fielded reserves and U18s.
-These teams acted as curtain raisers for every game throughout the season, playing against the same opposition as the senior team at the same ground.

 Women's Competitions

 2022 Women's National Premier Leagues South Australia

 The 2022 Women's National Premier Leagues South Australia was the seventh season of soccer under the competition format in South Australia.
 It is the first tier of women's football in South Australia and the second tier of women's football in Australia.
 Each team plays each other twice, resulting in 18 rounds.